22 March 2017

 At the risk of being mocked, I contend that these legends too ought to be given the benefit of the doubt.

-Our knowledge of what animals exist on the earth, and when and were they live or have lived, is not perfect.
-Just about everyone agrees that enormous reptilian beasts - some agile predators sharp teeth and powerful jaws, some with wings spanning fifty feet - once roamed the land and filled the sea and the sky in great numbers.
+Our knowledge of what animals exist on the earth, and when and where they live or have lived, is not perfect.
+Just about everyone agrees that enormous reptilian beasts - some agile predators with sharp teeth and powerful jaws, some with wings spanning fifty feet - once roamed the land and filled the sea and the sky in great numbers.
 Conventional wisdom says that these were all extinct long before St. Martha or St. George lived.
-But really, conventional wisdom said the same thing about the cœlocanth before a fisherman hauled one into his boat.
+But really, conventional wisdom said the same thing about the cœlocanth before a fisherman hauled one into his boat in 1938.
 There are many examples of these so-called Lazarus taxa.
 And really, who knows with total certainty what sort of creatures were lingering in the wilderness in the time of St. Martha or St. George, or swimming in the River Ness in the time of St. Columba of Iona?

 Creatures as fabulous as the half-ton, ten-foot tall elephant bird were still running about when the Council of Trent concluded.
 Creatures as fabulous as the giant squid and the colossal squid are still swimming the ocean depths; based on the contents of sperm whale stomachs, they are not even very rare, yet they evaded the prying eyes of mankind and all its cameras until a few years ago.